-The Company has two subsidiaries, Verona Pharma, Inc. and Rhinopharma Limited ("Rhinopharma"), both of which are wholly owned.
+The Company has one subsidiary, Verona Pharma, Inc. which is wholly-owned.
+Rhinopharma Limited ("Rhinopharma"), a Canadian company that was previously a non-operating, wholly-owned subsidiary, was dissolved in June 2021.

 The Company listed its American Depositary Shares ("ADS") on Nasdaq in April 2017 ("the 2017 Global Offering") and they trade on the Nasdaq symbol "VRNA".